String Connections and Chern-Simons Theory: Summary of the Results

+We remark that the notions of string structures introduced later by Schommer-Pries \cite{pries2} and Fiorenza, Schreiber and Stasheff \cite{Fiorenza} have the same feature.

-\subsection{String Connections as \\Connections on Trivializations}
+\subsection{String Connections as Connections on Trivializations}

-The main objective of this article is to show that understanding string structures as trivializations of the Chern-Simons 2-gerbe has many advantages, in particular when additional, differential-geometric structures become involved.
+The main objective of this article is to show that Definition \ref{stringstructurenew} --- understanding a string structure as a trivialization of the Chern-Simons 2-gerbe --- has many advantages, in particular when additional, differential-geometric structures become involved.

 An example for such a differential-geometric structure is a \emph{string connection}.
-Our first goal is to give a simple definition of a string connection.
-We shall use existing definitions and results on connections on bundle 2-gerbes.
+Our first goal is to give a thorough definition of a string connection.
+We will use existing concepts and results on connections on bundle 2-gerbes.
 Basically, a connection on a bundle 2-gerbe is the same type of additional structure an ordinary connection is for an ordinary principal bundle.
 For example, every connection on a bundle 2-gerbe has a curvature, which is a closed 4-form on $M$ that represents the characteristic class of the underlying bundle 2-gerbe in the real cohomology of $M$.

-\begin{theorem} Suppose $A$ is a connection on a principal $\spin n$-bundle $P$ over $M$.
-Then, the Chern-Simons 2-gerbe $\mathbb{CS}_P$ comes equipped with a canonical connection $\nablaa$.
-The curvature of $\nablaa$ is one half of the Pontryagin 4-form associated to $A$. \end{theorem}
+\begin{theorem} Any connection $A$ on a principal $\spin n$-bundle $P$ over $M$ determines a connection $\nablaa$ on the Chern-Simons 2-gerbe $\mathbb{CS}_P$.
+The curvature of $\nablaa$ is one-half of the Pontryagin 4-form associated to $A$. \end{theorem}

-We give an explicit construction of the connection $\nablaa$, based on results about connections on multiplicative bundle gerbes \cite{waldorf5}.
+In Section \ref{sec:conncs} we give an explicit construction of the connection $\nablaa$ based on results about connections on multiplicative bundle gerbes \cite{carey4,waldorf5}.
 It involves the Chern-Simons 3-form $TP(A) \in \Omega^3(P)$ which is fundamental in Chern-Simons theory \cite{chern1}; hence the name of the 2-gerbe $\mathbb{CS}_P$.
 The curvature of $\nablaa$ is calculated in Lemma \ref{cscurv}.